prestodb/presto/presto-docs/src/main/sphinx/installation/jdbc.rst

                                   ``testHeaderKey:testHeaderValue`` will inject the header ``testHeaderKey``
                                   with value ``testHeaderValue``.
 Values should be percent encoded.
 ``validateNextUriSource``         Validates that host and port in next URI does not change during query execution.
+``followRedirects``               Disable Presto client to follow a redirect as a security measure.
 ================================= =======================================================================